kevinsogo/compgen/docs_src/TUTORIAL.md

 $1 \le t \le 10^5$

 Each line:

+\begin{itemize}
-- has a length of between $1$ and $80$ characters, inclusive.
+\item has a length of between $1$ and $80$ characters, inclusive.
-- contains no leading or trailing whitespace.
+\item contains no leading or trailing whitespace.
-- contains no tabs and no substrings of more than one space.
+\item contains no tabs and no substrings of more than one space.
-- consists only of uppercase and lowercase English letters, digits, and spaces.
+\item consists only of uppercase and lowercase English letters, digits, and spaces.
+\end{itemize}

 \textbf{Subtask 1} (40 points):